digego/extempore/INSTALL.md

 target, then the `INSTALL` target.
 If the install step doesn't work, you can try directly calling `cmake -P cmake_install.cmake` which should be in the same directory.
-On Windows, the LLVM build output must be installed into an `llvm-build` subdirectory in the top-level Extempore directory (since the AOT compilation process will look in there to find `llc`).
+On Windows, the LLVM build output must be installed into an `llvm` subdirectory in the top-level Extempore directory (since the AOT compilation process will look in there to find `llc`).